Pitman Efficiency Lower Bounds for Multivariate Distribution-Free Tests Based on Optimal Transport: Proofs of the Main Results

 where

-Let $\bR_1(\cdot)$ and $\bR_2(\cdot)$ denote the optimal transport maps (in the sense of~\cref{prop:Mccan} from the main paper from $\mu_1$ and $\mu_2$ (the marginal distributions of $\bX'_1$ and $\bY'_1$ to the reference distributions $\nu_1$ and $\nu_2$).
+Let $\bR_1(\cdot)$ and $\bR_2(\cdot)$ denote the optimal transport maps (in the sense of~\cref{prop:Mccan}) from $\mu_1$ and $\mu_2$ (the marginal distributions of $\bX'_1$ and $\bY'_1$ to the reference distributions $\nu_1$ and $\nu_2$).
 Then, by a standard application of the multivariate central limit theorem, we have: under $\mathrm{H}_0$,

 where